natemacinnes/natemacinnes.github.io/how-to-handle-schema-conflicts-when-rebasing-git-rails.md

 alphabetical order, not in migration order.

-This post is heavily based on this [article](http://dgmstuart.github.io/blog/2017/04/12/how-to-recover-from-rails-database-schema-conflicts-when-rebasing/) by Duncan G M Stuart
+This post is based on this [article](http://dgmstuart.github.io/blog/2017/04/12/how-to-recover-from-rails-database-schema-conflicts-when-rebasing/) by Duncan G M Stuart